 Investigation of the biological functions, localization and traffi cking of SLs requires their detection in their natural compartments, either the cell membranes or the inner organelle.
 In addition to the current available probes that incorporate a fluorescent reporter as part of the sphingoid backbone, we have developed minimally modified azidosphingolipids that allow a biorthogonal reaction with a suitable reporter at a later stage of the experiment.

 (1) Garrido, M.; Abad, J. L.; Alonso, A.; Goni, F. M.; Delgado, A.; Montes, L.-R. In Situ Synthesis of Fluorescent Membrane Lipids (Ceramides) Using Click Chemistry.
 J. Chem.
 Biol.
 2012, 5 (3), 119–123.

 Azido-tagged sphingolipids can also be used for the simultaneous, quantitative sphingolipidomics from different cell populations, as illustrated in this reference:

 (1) Garrido, M.; Abad, J. L.; Fabrias, G.; Casas, J.; Delgado, A. Azide-Tagged Sphingolipids: New Tools for Metabolic Flux Analysis.
 ChemBioChem 2015, 16 (4), 641–650.

 3) Biochemical tools

 We can also provide deuterium-labelled and other tagged sphingosines and ceramides upon request.
-The synthesis and characterization of other small molecules can also be undertaken under official agreement.
+The synthesis and characterization of other small molecules can also be undertaken.
+Please, contact us for additional information.